bramat92/Chat/README.md

 # Flash-Chat
-This App enables user to chat with each other.
+This mobile app enables its users to chat with each other in a closed network.

 # Chat